Modified: 2020-06-12 22:29:10

 The body is Plainsman M340S.
 Cone 6.
 Left to right: G1214Z calcium matte base glaze with 6% titanium dioxide added.
 GR6-A Ravenscrag base with 10% zircopax (zircon).
 G2926B glossy transparent base with 10% zircon (this one produces the white "Kohler Toilet Bowl" appearance we are seeking to better).
 G2934Y silky magnesia matte base with 10% zircon.

-Produces an appearance very similar to dolomite-matte-glazed ware fired in cone 10 reduction.
-The effect would be similar using speckled bodies made by other manufacturers.
-Pieces made by Tom Friedman.
+This silky matte glaze produces an appearance very similar to dolomite matte glazed ware fired in cone 10 reduction.
+The degree of matteness can be controlled by the cooling rate of the firing.
+Although this body is made by Standard Ceramics, the effect would be similar using speckled bodies made by other manufacturers also.
+These pieces made by Tom Friedman.

 G2934 - Matte Glaze Base for Cone 6